maricix-18/Entropy_Benchmarking/README.md

 ### Setup
 `myqiskitenv.yml` contains all necessary dependencies for running this code.

-### Workflow
+### Workflow for using the entropy toolbox
 To obtain the Renyi-2 entopy density evolution using a specific protocol as a function of circuit depth, one needs to run 3 scripts for Shadows or SWAP from the `Code` folder:
 - `get_entropy_[protocol]-PROCESS-measurements.py` is used to prepare the output of the target quantum circuit, add the measurement circuit of the specified protocol, and collect measurement outcomes.
 Those are stored in a csv file.
-- `get_entropy_[protocol]-PROCESS-metrics.py` loads the csv file, then implements the classical post-processing of the specified protocol to obtain a Renyi-2 entropy density estimate.
+- `get_entropy_PROCESS-metrics.py` loads the csv file, then implements the classical post-processing of the specified protocol to obtain a Renyi-2 entropy density estimate.
 This is stored in a json file.
-- `get_entropy_[protocol]-PLOT.py` loads the json file, then plots the corresponding entropy density evolution as a function of circuit depth and saves plots in the chosen results folder.
+- `get_entropy_PLOT.py` loads the json file, then plots the corresponding entropy density evolution as a function of circuit depth and saves plots in the chosen results folder.

 and only 2 scripts for DensMat:
 - `get_entropy_[protocol]-PROCESS-metrics.py`is used to prepare the output of the target quantum circuit under some noise model, and obtain its exact Renyi-2 entropy density.
 This is stored in a json file.
 - `get_entropy_[protocol]-PLOT.py` loads the json file, then plots the corresponding entropy density evolution as a function of circuit depth and saves plots in the chosen results folder.

+# Workflow for obtaining the plots from our paper
+Each script of the form `PAPER....py` corresponds to a single figure from our paper.
+Figures may be obtained by
+- either moving the `results` folder (simulation and experimental data) to `C:/` or to your chosen location,
+- and editing each `PAPER....py` script appropriately to reflect the path change,
+- then running each script.
+Resulting pictures are saved in a `Paper` folder by default.